Organizing Diaper Bags

 - 1-2 pre-filled bottles – My rule is one bottle per 3 hours.
 Whether you’re breastfeeding or formula feeding (we do a combination of both these days), you may find it easier to use bottles when you’re out and about (fill them with whatever you’re feeding your little one).
 It’s one more thing to carry, but you can feed baby without pulling your shirt half off in public, which is nice.

-Check the diaper bags periodically to make sure that they’re well stocked.
+- Check the diaper bag periodically to make sure that they’re well stocked.
 The only thing worse than having too-small diapers is not having ANY!

 Shelly's additional comments: For those of you who enjoy crafting, I'm including this FREE diaper bag pattern (see links below).
 Happy sewing!